AlexH-HankIT/phpietadmin-gui/README.md

     - [x] Wrong success message when deleting a target + page is empty afterwards
     - [ ] Forced delete of a target does not work if a "ALL" acl is configured
     - [ ] add_iqn_to_file() function might remove comments
-    - [ ] LVM/Add logical volume: When a letter is entered it displays NaN (it should automatically switch to the lowest)
-    - [ ] Bootstrap table jumbs back to top, if a nested table is displayed

 ## Roadmap
 In version 0.6: